• Link to Facebook

 The 2020 Vermentino, made with fruit sourced from Mildura, was a 60/40 blend of Chardonnay and Sémillon, with floral, stone fruit and sea spray aromas.

 Their 2019 Durif had a red berry flavour and hints of cedar.
-It’s ideal for drinking now for freshness or tuck away for up to eight years to soften and mellow.
+It’s ideal for drinking now for freshness or to tuck away for up to eight years to soften and mellow.

 The 2018 Joven Tempranillo was a medium-bodied style of Tempranillo made for early consumption with fresh cherry and red berry fruit to set the tone for things to come.